 1. Make Your Bed More Comfortable

 The first step to designing a bedroom that supports a good night of undisturbed sleep is a deliciously comfortable bed.
+And while we’re all for money-saving life hacks and cheaper alternatives, this is one part of your bedroom we do not recommend scrimping on.

 Start by investing in a good mattress.
 Most times, a quality mattress that offers proper support makes all the difference so choose the best you can afford.
 Be sure to stick to the regular “turnings” and other maintenance routines as instructed by your mattress manufacturer.
 This will prevent sagging and wear and tear and will help your mattress last you throughout the seasons.